ytoku/vizshhist/README.md

 ## Configuration

-The configuration file is `~/.config/vizshhist/config.toml`.
+The configuration file is:

+- GNU/Linux: `~/.config/vizshhist/config.toml`
+- macOS: `~/Library/Application Support/vizshhist/config.toml`

 You can specify a command to run your text editor in `editior` option.